Blog

 Organisations undertaking CBOM initiatives typically encounter several challenges that must be anticipated and addressed.

-Scale and complexity
+Scale and Complexity

 Modern IT environments are vast and heterogeneous.
-Cryptography is embedded throughout, often invisibly, in applications, infrastructure, cloud services, endpoints, and operational technology.
+Cryptography is embedded throughout — often invisibly — in applications, infrastructure, cloud services, endpoints, and operational technology.
 The sheer volume of cryptographic assets makes manual approaches impractical and demands automated discovery tooling.

 Many organisations are surprised by the extent of their cryptographic footprint when they begin discovery exercises.
 Cryptography is often introduced without central oversight, through development choices, vendor products, and infrastructure defaults.
 The resulting estate is typically far larger and more complex than anticipated.

-Fragmented visibility
+Fragmented Visibility

 Cryptographic assets are typically managed, if they are managed at all, by different teams using different tools.
 Network certificates may be handled separately from application certificates, which are handled separately from code signing certificates.
 Cloud environments add further complexity, with certificates and keys managed through cloud-native services that may not integrate with on-premises tooling.

 Building a unified CBOM requires bringing together data from multiple sources and organisational silos.
 This is as much an organisational challenge as a technical one, requiring collaboration across teams that may not traditionally work together.
+For guidance on managing certificates across these silos, see our post on making automation work across silos.

-Dynamic environments
+Dynamic Environments

 IT environments are not static.
 Applications are deployed and retired, configurations change, certificates are issued and renewed, and new services are introduced.
 A CBOM that reflects a point-in-time snapshot quickly becomes outdated.
 Organisations need processes and tooling to maintain CBOM accuracy over time.

-The CBOM as a sensitive asset
+The CBOM as a Sensitive Asset

 A comprehensive CBOM is itself a sensitive document.
 It provides a detailed map of cryptographic dependencies and potential weak points across the organisation.
 If this information were to fall into the wrong hands, it could inform targeted attacks.
 CBOMs must therefore be appropriately classified and protected, adding governance overhead that organisations must plan for.